kiongxiangyi/bauteilpruefung-frontend/README.md

 ## Getting Started

 This app is sharing the same DB with Gühring Tool Management Software (GTMS).
-GTMS contains the details and tolerance of the measurement of components.
+GTMS is used to maintain the details and tolerance of the measurement of components.

 1. Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" for a step by step guide to maintain the prerequisite data in GTMS.
 The manual is in the folder: D:\GTMS\Batueilpruefung.